How To Write A Movie Script: All You Need To Know About Writing Your First Screenplay

 I would also recommend writing your screenplay in a screenwriting app.
 The industry-standard screenwriting software is Final Draft.

-A popular free app is Celtx.
-Check out more free screenwriting software in this article.
+Check out free screenwriting software in this article.

-All of this software has functions built in to easily format your screenplay.
-You can also write your screenplay in a word processor, but it will be much more complicated.
+All of this software has functions built in to format your screenplay easily.
+You can also write your screenplay in a word processor, which will be much more complicated.

 Step 1: Idea

-For example, my first feature film Cashing Out is about a group of people that rob unsuspecting poker players.
+For example, my first feature film, Cashing Out, is about a group of people who rob unsuspecting poker players.

 The idea first sprung on me while I played a lot of blackjack tournaments in my early twenties.
 I knew I wanted to write a movie about the gambling world, so that’s where I started.

-Another example, I wrote a short film about a father’s struggles with his adopted son of another ethnicity.
-This idea came about after my girlfriend asked me if I would ever adopt a child.
+For another example, I wrote a short film about a father’s struggles with his adopted son of another ethnicity.
+This idea arose after my girlfriend asked me if I would adopt a child.

-For me, a lot of movie ideas come from watching other movies or tv, going on walks, or even in the shower.
+For me, many movie ideas come from watching other movies or TV, going on walks, or even in the shower.

 Step 2: Research